RexxLA/rexx-repository/ARB/standards/work-in-progress/unicode/unicode.md

 ### Grapheme clusters

 ### Surrogate pairs
+Surrogates are code points from two special ranges of Unicode values, reserved for use as the leading, and trailing values of paired code units in UTF-16.
+Leading surrogates, also called high surrogates, are encoded from D80016 to DBFF16, and trailing surrogates, or low surrogates, from DC0016 to DFFF16.
+They are called surrogates, since they do not represent characters directly, but only as a pair.

 ## Non-printing characters
 There should be a decision whether to count non-printing characters or not, and in which bifs.
 For example for __centre()__ it seems counterproductive to count the number of invisible characters.